Digital Media Production

 Compulsory modules

-You will experiment with traditional practical effects, motion capture and CGI to create and develop visual and special effects, know which approach and materials are the most appropriate to deliver the desired outcome, and work in collaboration with others to ensure the safe, accurate and effective execution of the effect.
+You’ll experiment with traditional practical effects, motion capture and CGI to create and develop visual and special effects.
+Developing your knowledge of which approach and materials are the most appropriate to deliver the desired outcome.
+Also you’ll build your collaboration skills by working with fellow students to ensure the safe, accurate and effective execution of the desired effect.

-The aim of this module is to introduce students to concepts of professionalism within the creative industries as part of their career preparation activity.
-It develops the student’s consideration for employment or freelance work, including legal frameworks, financial issues and global and ethical considerations.
+This will be your introduction to concepts of professionalism within the creative industries as part of your career preparation activities.
+You’ll develop your consideration for employment or freelance work, including legal frameworks, financial issues and global and ethical considerations within the creative industries.

-These briefs will combine a mixture of technical and creative problems to be addressed and working in production teams comprising of both BA and BSc Digital Media Production students who will work together to develop solutions and approaches for the client using methodologies and approaches specific to their path of study.
+You’ll look at issues and meet creative challenges that are involved in working with clients and also respond to real-life briefs.
+The briefs will combine a mixture of technical and creative problems to be addressed and you’ll work in production teams.
+Together you’ll develop solutions and approaches for the client using methodologies and approaches specific to your path of study.

-BA students will develop skills of concept artwork, art direction and scriptwriting, drawing on learning from previous modules while collaborating with BSc students who will evidence their workflows and prototypes developed specifically to realise the brief and agreed production outcomes using the technical skills and knowledge built in previous modules
+As a BA student you’ll develop skills of concept artwork, art direction and scriptwriting, drawing on learning from previous modules.
+As a BSc student you’ll work in collaboration and you’ll evidence your workflows and prototypes developed specifically to realise the brief and agreed production outcomes using the technical skills and knowledge that you’ve all built in previous modules.

 Optional modules